 This course provides a study of the business aspect of a dental office.
 It includes exposure to dental practice management software.
-(Prerequisite: Acceptance into the Dental Assisting program)
+(Prerequisite: ENG 101)

 DAT 123 ORAL MEDICINE/ORAL BIOLOGY

 This course presents a basic study of oral pathology, pharmacology, nutrition, and common emergencies as related to the role of the dental assistant.
 (Prerequisites: BIO 110, DAT 118) (Corequisite: DAT 174)